mjordan/tutorial_on_updating_using_workbench/README.md

 1. Duplicate the "update task" worksheet in the shared Google Sheet, renaming it so it includes "update" and your initials.
 2. Update the values in the `node_id` column of your duplicated worksheet to match the node IDs of the items you created above.
-3. note the value of the `gid` parameter in the URL of your worksheet.
+3. Note the value of the `gid` parameter in the URL of your worksheet.
 You will need to add to `google_sheets_gid` setting in your Workbench config file.

 You will use this worksheet as the input for running the following `update` task.
 Your config file will be based on this template (with your `host`, `username`, `password`, and `google_sheets_gid` instead of the values below):

 ```
-task: update
 host: https://islandora.traefik.me
 username: admin
 password: password

+task: update
 input_csv: https://docs.google.com/spreadsheets/d/1nFwY-y5w0ljyvf510r4zX-ATnD7Oso3DhKERdblhcSY/edit
 allow_adding_terms: true